hellerstanislav/appengine-datastore-mongodb-stub/README.md

 * Missing tests for threaded environment.
 * Query projection on multiple repeated properties not supported yet.
 * Index treating not supported yet.
-* Transactions unsupported.
-* Problem with native ordering - sometimes it happens to upper layer (ndb) giving entities to put into datastore in wrong order.
-Then some tests fail because default ordering should be by insert time, which is wrong in this case.
-* Consistency policy not supported yet.
 * Datastore statistics not supported yet.
 * SDK Development Console not fully supported (because of missing indices support).